nus-cs2103-AY2324S2/ip/README.md

-<h1> CBWBot </h1>
+<h1> Grizzly </h1>

 > “Your mind is for having ideas, not holding them.” – David Allen ([source](https://dansilvestre.com/productivity-quotes/))

-CBWBot frees your mind of having to remember things you need to do.
+Grizzly frees your mind of having to remember things you need to do.
 It's,
 - text-based
 - easy to learn
 - ~~FAST~~ SUPER FAST to use